RANDSUM/randsum.github.io/docs/dice-notation.md

 tags: ['dice', 'notation', 'gaming', 'rpg', 'typescript']
 ---

+# RANDSUM Dice Notation

 ## Overview

 Dice notation is a compact way to represent dice rolls and their modifications.
 For example, `4d20+2` means "roll four twenty-sided dice, then add two".

-RANDSUM extends standard dice notation with powerful modifiers like dropping lowest rolls, rerolling specific values, and ensuring unique results.
+Randsum extends standard dice notation with powerful modifiers like dropping lowest rolls, rerolling specific values, and ensuring unique results.

 ## Basic Syntax

-All notation in RANDSUM is case-insensitive (`2d8` = `2D8`).
+All notation in randsum is case-insensitive (`2d8` = `2D8`).

 ### Standard Rolls